rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 ### Why is there an account fee as well as a per-instance service fee?

-Rackspace Technology determines the monthly individual account fee, this covers the monthly account administration.
-Every Cloud Server or Database instance incurs in a service fee that represents the administration of each server instance.
+Rackspace Technology determines the monthly individual account fee, which covers the monthly account administration.
+Every Cloud Server or Database instance incurs a service fee that represents the administration of each server instance.
 This fee structure enables Rackspace to provide you with our managed service at the lowest possible cost.

 ### Is the account fee assessed with only partial-month usage of a managed Cloud Server, or is it prorated?

-The account fee is not prorated.
-However, the service fee is a utility-based fee that is only billed for the amount of time that your instance is active.
+We do not prorate the account fee.
+However, the service fee is a utility-based fee that bills for only the amount of time that your instance is active.

 ### Does the Rackspace Support team automatically scale Cloud Servers if necessary?

 Not at this time.
-However, if you notice issues or have questions about capacity, your Rackspace Account team will work with you and recommend solutions.
+However, if you notice issues or have questions about capacity, your Rackspace Account team can work with you and recommend solutions.

 ### Does Rackspace troubleshoot program code for customers?